Towards Generalizable AI-Generated Image Detection via Image-Adaptive Prompt Learning: Method

 Since images generated by different models often vary considerably in resolution and aspect ratio, previous methods typically adopt resizing or center cropping to standardize the input.
-However, such fixed preprocessing strategies may discard or distort critical artifacts, as the most informative regions for forgery detection differ across images.
-To address this limitation, we first select confident views during the Test-Time Token Tuning stage and feed them into the tuned image encoder to obtain confidence scores for each view.
-Finally, we choose the prediction corresponding to the view with the highest confidence as the final output, thereby reducing the risk of losing forgery-related cues and improving robustness against diverse image sources.
+However, such fixed preprocessing strategies may discard or distort critical artifacts, as the most discriminative regions for forgery detection differ across images.
+To address this limitation, we propose Optimal Input Selection, which only occurs during inference.
+Specifically, we first generate diverse inputs for a single test image.
+After testing-time token tuning, these inputs are fed into the tuned model to yield predictions.
+Their confidence scores are computed using the same procedure as Eq.~\ref{eq2}, and the prediction with the highest score is taken as the final decision.
+Additionally, we reuse the $m$ views selected through confidence selection as the inputs for convenience.